hashicorp/terraform-provider-azurerm/website/docs/r/front_door.html.markdown

 The `backend_pool_load_balancing` block supports the following:

-* `id` - The Resource ID of the Azure Front Door Backend Load Balancer.

 * `name` - (Required) The name of the Azure Front Door Backend Load Balancer.

 * `sample_size` - (Optional) The number of samples to consider for load balancing decisions.
 Defaults to `4`.